Can I come on my own?

 As long as it is safe to sail we will carry on.
-Holyhead Marina provides an excellent base for heavy weather training as we have the bay to play in and can duck back into the marina if conditions worsen.
+Holyhead Bay and the Menai Straits provide an excellent bases for heavy weather training as we have the bay to play in and can duck back into the marina if conditions worsen.

 What clothing should I bring?